Qengineering/YoloCam/README.md

 ## First boot.
 Insert your fresh SD card into the slot and powerup your Raspberry Pi.<br>
-Don't be surprised if the initial boot takes a long time.
-More than three minutes is normal.<br>
-We have let [PiShrink](https://github.com/Drewsif/PiShrink) compress the image and make the download time as short as possible.<br>
-Another advantage of PiShrink is that you can use SD cards with larger sizes than the original 16 GB.<br>
 Because you don't have a license yet, the YoloCam comes with a unique ID to buy the key.<br><br>
 ![output image]( https://qengineering.eu/images/YoloCamNoKey.png )<br><br>
 Follow the instructions and visit the [check out](https://qengineering.eu/checkout.php) site.<br><br>